New pipeline initialization¶

 That is, it contains three pipelines named

-.popper.yml for this project
+.popper.yml for this project looks like:

 metadata: access_right: open license: CC-BY-4.0 publication_type: article upload_type: publication pipelines: paper: envs: - host path: paper stages: - build data-generation: envs: - host path: pipelines/data-generation stages: - first - second - post-run - validate - teardown analysis: envs: - host path: pipelines/analysis stages: - run - post-run - validate - teardown popperized: - github/popperized